motya-proxy/motya/docs/roadmap.md

 discover new back-end servers, and retire old back-end servers is necessary.

 Additionally, support for Service Discovery features also allows for simplified Reverse Proxy
-configuration: It is not necessary to configure River with all potential servers at starting time, eliding this to be detected at runtime.
+configuration: It is not necessary to configure Motya with all potential servers at starting time, eliding this to be detected at runtime.

 #### Requirements/Features to Implement:

-1. River MUST support the use of DNS-Service Discovery to provide a list of upstream servers for a given service
+1. Motya MUST support the use of DNS-Service Discovery to provide a list of upstream servers for a given service
-2. River MUST support the use of SRV records to provide a list of upstream servers for a given service
+2. Motya MUST support the use of SRV records to provide a list of upstream servers for a given service
-3. River MUST have a configurable timeout for re-polling poll-based service discovery mechanisms
+3. Motya MUST have a configurable timeout for re-polling poll-based service discovery mechanisms
-4. River MUST support the use of DNS TTL as timeout value for re-polling poll-based service discovery mechanisms
+4. Motya MUST support the use of DNS TTL as timeout value for re-polling poll-based service discovery mechanisms
 5. Ensure that we support the following for discovered upstreams:
     * Timeouts on connections